What should one look for, when choosing a nearshoring partner?

 Good questions to ask

 During the selection of software outsourcing partner, one should follow a multi-level overview regarding the needs of companies, and the capabilities of satisfying them.
 However, one should not omit fundamental issues, that may translate to the execution of strategic endeavours.
 One of these issues is definitely cybersecurity.
-Therefore, when choosing a partner, ask whether your potential IT partner meets the most strict norms in this field, along with norms on security audits.
+Therefore, when choosing an IT partner, ask whether your potential IT partner meets the most strict norms in this field, along with norms on security audits.

 Another issue, may be the quality of developed software, which, in the nearby future, will be a problem much more significant than in recent years, as the capacity of workstations and servers will no longer increase as fast as now.
 Therefore, is the partner able to execute delegated tasks, caring about the highest quality and best practices of software development?